-This is HSL’s second Modern Slavery and Human Trafficking Statement under Section 54 of the UK Modern Slavery Act and covers our financial year to 30/06/2018.
+This Modern Slavery and Human Trafficking Statement under Section 54 of the UK Modern Slavery Act covers HSL’s financial year to 30/06/2020.
 It outlines the steps that HSL has taken to assess and address the risk of modern slavery in our business and supply chains.
 The statement will be reviewed and published annually on our websites.

 Modern slavery is a broad term that encompasses slavery, servitude, forced and compulsory labour and human trafficking.